 A native of Mandeville, Jamaica, who moved to the United States in the first grade, Haye started as a lineman at Dillard High School in Fort Lauderdale, Florida, before signing with the Commodores.
 He earned a bachelor’s degree in human and organizational development from Vanderbilt in 2007.

-Haye and his wife Jennifer live in Brentwood.
-They are the parents of four girls: Jorielle, Jaiana, Janiyah and Jubilee.
+Haye and his wife, Jennifer, have four girls: Jorielle, Jaiana, Janiyah and Jubilee.